Constructing fold maps by surgery operations and their Reeb spaces: Reeb spaces and (normal) S-bubbling operations

-Let $n$ be even.
-In this case, it is sufficient to show that for any integer $l$ smaller than $1$, by a finite iteration of normal S-bubbling operations starting from $f$, we obtain a fold map such that the resulting Euler number of the resulting Reeb space is $l$.
-We can take a closed and connected orientable surface of genus $g \geq 2$, whose Euler number is $2-2g$, so that $1+(2-2g)=2g-1$ is not larger than $1$.
-We can also take $l-(2g-1)$ points which are not in the previous surface.
-By the finite iteration of normal S-bubbling operations whose generating manifolds are this surfaces and these points, we obtain a fold map such that the resulting Euler number of the resulting Reeb space is $l$.
+We prove the third statement.
+We prove this in the case where $n$ is even.
+It is sufficient to show that for any integer $l$ smaller than the Euler number $\chi(W_f)$ of $W_f$, by a finite iteration of normal M-bubbling {\rm (}resp.
+S-bubbling{\rm )} operations starting from $f$, we obtain a fold map such that the resulting Euler number of the resulting Reeb space is $l$.
+We can take a closed, connected and orientable surface of genus $g \geq 2$, whose Euler number is $2-2g<0$, so that $\chi(W_f)+(2-2g)$ is not larger than $l$.
+We can also take $l-(\chi(W_f)+2-2g)$ distinct points which are not in the previous surface.
+By the finite iteration of normal M-bubbling {\rm (}resp.
+S-bubbling{\rm )} operations whose generating manifolds are homeomorphic to this surface and these points, we obtain a fold map such that the resulting number of the resulting Reeb space is $l$.
+Note that the surface and points can be taken as in Example \ref{ex:1} (\ref{ex:1.1}) or in an open ball in an appropriate connected component of the regular value set.
+We can prove the statement similarly in the case where $n$ is odd.